NannyML/nannyml/docs/how_it_works/estimation_of_standard_error.rst

             \frac{1}{4nf^2(m)}
         }

-where :math:`f` is the probability density function of the random variable in quetion and :math:`f(m)` is its value at the estimated median value.
+where :math:`f` is the probability density function of the random variable in question and :math:`f(m)` is its value at the estimated median value.